dpmihai/competitionNotifier/README.md

 #CompetitionNotifier

 CompetitionNotifier is an Android application which will send SMS notifications to Competitions users.
+Application is connecting to a Competition server to obtain notification data like which users have to complete some upcoming games/stages.

 ![](/doc/screenshots/compnot.png)